-'''

-org ISR_ADDR
+org ISR_ADDR ;

-PUSH_MACRO

-; MACRO that saves required context registers,
+PUSH_MACRO ; MACRO that saves required context registers,

-or in-line code
+; or in-line code

 CLRF STATUS

-; Bank0

-BTFSC PIR1, TMR1IF ; Timer1 overflow interrupt?
+- ; Timer1 overflow interrupt?

-GOTO T1 INT

-; YES
+GOTO T1_INT ; YES

 BTFSC PIR1, ADIF

-; NO, A/D interrupt?

-GOTO AD_INT

 ; YES, do A/D thing

-; NO, do this for all sources
+: ; NO, do this for all sources

+: ;

-BTFSC PIR1, LCDIF ; NO, LCD interrupt
+BTFSC PIR1, LCDIF -

-GOTO LCD_INT ; YES, do LCD thing BTFSC INTCON, RBIF ; NO, Change on PORTB interrupt?
+; YES, do LCD thing

+; NO, Change on PORTB interrupt?
-GOTO PORTB_INT

 ; YES, Do PortB Change thing

-INT ERROR LP1

-; NO, do error recovery
+INT_ERROR_LP1 ; NO, do error recovery

 GOTO INT_ERROR_LP1 ; This is the trap if you enter the ISR

-but there were no expected
+; but there were no expected

-interrupts

-T1_INT

-; Routine when the Timer1 overflows
+m1 TNM ; interrupts ; Routine when the Timerl overflows

-BCF
+T1_INT : , Routine when the Timeri overilows

-PIR1, TMR1IF ; Clear the Timer1 overflow interrupt flag
+, ; Clear the Timerl overflow interrupt flag

-GOTO

-END_ISR

 ; Ready to leave ISR (for this request)

-AD_INT

-; Routine when the A/D completes
+AD_INT ; Routine when the A/D completes

-BCF
+: ;

-PIR1, ADIF ; Clear the A/D interrupt flag
+BCF PIR1, ADIF ; Clear the A/D interrupt flag

 ; Ready to leave ISR (for this request)

-END_ISR

-LCD_INT

-; Routine when the LCD Frame begins
+LCD_INT ; Routine when the LCD Frame begins

-BCF
+: ;

-PIR1, LCDIF ; Clear the LCD interrupt flag
+BCF PIR1, LCDIF ; Clear the LCD interrupt flag

-GOTO

-END_ISR

 ; Ready to leave ISR (for this request)

-PORTB_INT

-; Routine when PortB has a change
+PORTB_INT ; Routine when PortB has a change

-END ISR

-POP_MACRO
+: ;

+END_ISR ;

-; MACRO that restores required registers,
+POP_MACRO ; MACRO that restores required registers,

 ; or in-line code

-RETFIE

-; Return and enable interrupts
+RETFIE ; Return and enable interrupts

-'''